raykeating/TSP_GA/README.md

 ## Using a Genetic Algorithm to find Solutions to the Travelling Salesman Problem

+A python implementation of a simple Genetic Algorithm that attempts to find solutions to the travelling salesman problem.

 Read the Full Paper - in Results/writeup.pdf

 # Execution Instructions